iliyanNikolaev/ilichTrading/README.md

 The content is **≈90% AI-generated**, while the **thinking process, question formulation, and prompt design** that led to it are entirely my own intellectual work.
 This project also serves as an exercise in **prompt engineering** — the skill of asking the right questions to obtain useful, structured responses.

 This is a **personal experiment** to assess how reliable AI can be as a tool for learning a specific subject.
-Before starting the project, my knowledge of trading was **close to zero**.
+Before starting the project, my knowledge of gold trading was **close to zero**.

 In the future, the project may also include **AI-driven analyses of past trading weeks**.